lindsey98/COVID-Dialogue/README.md

 COVID-Dialogue-Dataset-English is an English medical dialogue dataset about COVID-19 and other types of pneumonia.
 Patients who are concerned that they may be infected by COVID-19 or other pneumonia consult doctors and doctors provide advice.
 There are 603 consultations.
 Each consultation consists of

-ID
+- ID
+- URL

-Description of patient’s medical condition
+- Description of patient’s medical condition

-Dialogue
+- Dialogue

 The dataset is built from [icliniq.com](https://www.icliniq.com/), [healthcaremagic.com](https://www.healthcaremagic.com/), [healthtap.com](https://www.healthtap.com/) and all copyrights of the data belong to these websites.